 What is Celiac Disease?

 The small intestine is an important organ that ensures the absorption of nutrients in our body.
-Celiac disease is a serious autoimmune disease where the small intestine is damaged by gluten intake (a type of protein commonly found in grains such as wheat, rye, barley).
+Celiac disease is a serious autoimmune disease where the small intestine is damaged by gluten intake (a type of protein commonly found in grains such as wheat, rye, and barley).
 Nutrients cannot be absorbed properly, as the absorption portions of the small intestine are damaged by gluten uptake.

 Celiac disease is one of the most common autoimmune diseases in the world, with an overall prevalence of 0.5-1% of the population.
 The rate is the same in the USA, but in some countries such as Finland and Mexico, it can vary between 2-5%.